Coordinating teams to focus on a goal follows the same general processes that setting and executing personal goals follow:

 Reward the Right Things

-Give your employees measurable goals, but also give them the autonomy to decide how to achieve those goals.
-Show an interest in their motivations.
-Understanding what is meaningful to your employees can help you to motivate them in ways that feed their sense of purpose.
+Give your employees measurable goals, ideally with their input, but also give them the autonomy to decide how to achieve them.
+Praise incremental successes when they occur.
+Show an interest in employee motivations.
+Understanding what is meaningful to your employees can help motivate them in ways that feed their sense of purpose.

-A positive attitude, the certainty that the goal you’re pursuing can be achieved – even when at times the work is a grind – helps when motivation flags, and it’s catching.
+A positive attitude, the certainty that the goal you’re pursuing can be achieved – even when the work is a grind – helps when motivation flags, and it’s contagious.

 Find out more about inspiring through leadership: